 How to Make Bias Tape for Sewing Projects

-If you have a small enough piece of fabric and a large enough quilting ruler, you can go ahead and start cutting your strips along the diagonal line.
+If you have a small enough piece of fabric and a large enough quilting ruler, you can go ahead and start cutting your first line along the diagonal edge of the fabric.
 My ruler is not big enough, so I’m going to do one more fold.
 Take your bottom left point and fold it up to the top right point, and you’ll end up with a smaller triangle.
 I know it doesn’t show it in my pictures, but make sure your top edges are aligned.

 How to Make Bias Tape for Sewing Projects

-You’re going to want to make sure you pay attention to your edges to get the longest strips of fabric you can from your piece.
-You’re going to cut parallel to the double fold end.
+You’re going to want to make sure you pay attention to your edges to get the longest strips of fabric cut that you can from your piece.
+You’re going to cut parallel to the double-fold end.

 How to Make Bias Tape for Sewing Projects